earthbucks/chatvim.nvim/cli/README.md

 # ChatVim CLI 🦫

-_ChatVim CLI is a versatile CLI and Node.js toolkit for leveraging LLMs to help with computer programming tasks._
+_ChatVim CLI way to chat with markdown files on your command line._

 ---